Is it easy to do?

 Yes.
 We’ve received many questions in our company history as a Roots Dresser distributor on: “How do I install the IMCW2 Micro Corrector Head?”
 In this (hopefully short) post, we’ll walk you through the steps to install the IMCW2 Head.

 What are the benefits?

 The IMC/W2 Micro Corrector is the only version of a Dresser Roots Gas Meter that accurately measures BOTH pressure and temperature compensation.
-Other versions such as the CTR (Counter), are unaware of the line pressure or temperature, which offers non-compensated readings.
-What’s more is by purchasing the Windows USB User Terminal Software and the IMC to PC Programming Cable you can have access to many extra features (Data Logging, Adjusting Alarms etc.).
+Other versions such as the standard CTR (Counter), are unaware of line pressure or temperature changes and offer only non-compensated readings.
+What’s more is by purchasing the Windows USB User Terminal Software and the IMC to PC Programming Cable you can have access to many extra features such as changing any parameters, view datalogs, inspect alarms etc.).